Welcome

 Creating a product

 Go to Products → New product.
-Fill in the name, price, and stock count.
-Set the status to Active when you're ready for it to appear in your cart.
+Fill in the name, then add at least one variant with a price and stock level.
+Upload an image per variant if you have one.
+Set the status to Active when it's ready to sell.

 Accepting payments